-The Science of LEarning Research (SOLER) Initiative of Columbia University’s Office of the Provost is pleased to announce the 2021 Provost’s SOLER Seed Grant (PSSG) Request for Proposals (RFP).
+The Science of Learning Research (SOLER) Initiative of Columbia University’s Office of the Provost is pleased to announce the 2021 Provost’s SOLER Seed Grants (PSSG) Request for Proposals (RFP).
 The goal of this RFP is to facilitate and support Discipline-Based Education Research (DBER) efforts at Columbia.
 DBER is the application of formal research methodologies to the Scholarship of Teaching and Learning (SoTL).
 Put another way, SoTL is the intersection of disciplinary content and the advancement of teaching and learning, and DBER is a subset of SoTL that intersects with social science research (Figure 1).
 The PSSG opportunity provides faculty members across the University with funding and in-kind support to engage in DBER – that is, to lead formal research efforts to better understand and improve teaching and learning in Columbia courses.
 Such efforts fall generally into two categories: